nvurdien/webdev-workshop/_guides/3-Javascript-Tutorial.md

 {% highlight Javascript %}

-$("#favorite").innerHTML; //document.getElementById("favorite").innerHTML;
+$("#favorite"); //document.getElementById("favorite");
-$(".useful").innerHTML; //document.getElementsByClass("useful").innerHTML;
+$(".useful"); //document.getElementsByClassName("useful");

 {% endhighlight %}

 **How do I include JQuery?**

 We use either a Content Delivery Network or CDN for short which is a link online that serves content which in this case is the script file.
 Programmers generally use a CDN because users usually already have the CDN file link downloaded.
 Otherwise if your server is quick enough you can host the JQuery file locally by simply downloading the script file from their website.
+Make sure the JQuery file is included before your Javascript files or script tags.

 ----